 Use the download button on top left corner of the Explain canvas to download the plan as an SVG file.

-Note: Download as SVG is not supported on Internet Explorer.
+Please note that Download as SVG feature is not supported on Internet Explorer.

 Fig. 10: Query Tool - Explain tab - Graphical plan tab